-- Official GRE scores are requested by the student and submitted electronically to UW-Madison institution code 1846 by Educational Testing Service.
+- Official GRE scores Applicants are not required to submit their GRE scores.
+Applicants can submit their GRE scores as supplemental materials.
+If you wish to submit your scores, they are requested by the applicant and submitted electronically to UW-Madison institution code 1846 by Educational Testing Service.
 Copies, faxes and PDFs are considered unofficial.

 Test Scores: GRE and TOEFL scores are sent electronically from Educational Testing Service.
 Use ETS institution code 1846.
 TOEFL/IELTS/MELAB scores are required of all applicants whose native language is not English, or whose undergraduate instruction was not in English.

 - A list of any honors gained as an undergraduate, such as Phi Beta Kappa membership, scholarships, etc., include with your online application.